 |10:15||Dorm Check-in||Dorm Check-in|

-This amount covers tuition, room and board, airport transfers, and all trips and activities.
+This all-inclusive fee covers tuition, room and board, text books and lab fees, airport transfers, and all school-wide trips and activities, including weekend excursions.

-The cost covers tuition, lunch, sports, and extracurricular activities on Mondays through Fridays from 8AM until 4:30PM.
+This fee covers tuition, lunch, sports, text books and lab fees, as well as extra-curricular activities and school trips on Monday through Friday from 8am until 4:30pm.
 Weekend trips are not included in this amount.
 Based on space availability and other factors to consider, participation may be possible, but only with special permission from the Director (additional charges will apply).